-“Do you know where I can find the waterfall,” a girl in her early twenties asked me while showing off her Portuguese accent.
+“Do you know where I can find the waterfall?” a lady in her early twenties asked me while showing off her Portuguese accent.

-“Actually, I am not sure but I think we are close.”
-I answered without hesitation.
-In reality, I had no idea of what I was talking about.
+“Actually, I am not sure but I think we are close,” I answered without hesitation.
+In reality, I had no idea what I was talking about.
 I was just following the crowds.

 I saw the young lady walking towards me and I shouted, “Here is the waterfall.”
 She hurried up and took a look.
-Next thing I knew, she was jumping and giggling like a three year old.
+The next thing I knew, she was jumping and giggling like a three-year-old.
 I totally got her excitement.
-I felt like jumping too but I only was able to express a delightful smile.
+I felt like jumping too but instead expressed my delight with a big, wide smile.

-Securing a parking spot involved driving about two miles north of the entrance, illegal u-turns and hopes for cliff stability.
+Securing a parking spot involved driving about two miles north of the entrance, a couple of illegal u-turns, and hopes for cliff stability.
 Let just say our actions were worth the effort (even when I huffed and puffed to get back to the car since north means up here).

 Our objective was to admire McWay Falls.
 Yes, I am referring to that famous waterfall that empties directly into the ocean and that has been probably featured in every California photo contest you can think about.

-The Julia Pfeiffer Burns State Park has exquisite natural features such as meadows, creeks and redwood forests.
+The Julia Pfeiffer Burns State Park has exquisite natural features such as meadows, creeks, and redwood forests.
 However, the main attraction is the falls.
-This particular time, I was on the side of the crowds and had time for the bare minimal (which is kind of a crime in places like this).
+This particular time, I was on the side of the crowds and had time for the bare minimum (which is kind of a crime in places like this).

-For those in a hurry or making quick road trip stops (yup, like me!), the falls can be appreciated from the street (CA-1).
+For those in a hurry or making short road trip stops (yup, like me!), the falls can be appreciated from the road (CA-1, technically, Cabrillo Highway but people call it Pacific Coast Highway).
 Of course, for those in search of better views, the Waterfall Trail inside the park is recommended (this will take you to an overview area).

 Even though this specific site is popular, I find it interesting for several reasons.
 Consider the following:

-- The waterfall is 80-foot tall.
+- The McWay Falls is 80-foot tall.
 That is 13 times higher than a 6-foot tall person.
 It looks small in the distance but it is higher than it appears.

-- The waterfall used to cascade directly over the ocean (there are pictures on the site showing this).
+- The McWay Falls used to cascade directly over the ocean (there are pictures on the site showing this).
 The topography of the cove changed after a fire and landslide (1983 and 1985 respectively).
 Nowadays, the waterfall cascades over a beach and over the ocean during high tide.

-- In the 1920s, two houses with a waterfall view where built in the present overlook area.
-I wander how much one of those houses will cost today.
-What is left (the foundation) and other artifacts can be seen during a visit.
+- In the 1920s, two houses with a waterfall view were built in the present overlook area.
+I wonder how much one of those houses will cost today.
+What is left (the foundation) and other artifacts can be observed during a visit.

 In addition, I was blown away by the complexity of the panorama.
-I know people like to focus on the waterfall and on the vibrant water colors.
+I know people like to focus on the waterfall and on the vibrant turquoise sea.
 Nevertheless, there is a lot to see once you approach the cove.
 To be honest, I felt overwhelmed and couldn’t figure out where to focus my eyes first.

 The cove located north of McWay Cove is precious too.
 It can be seen from the other side of the overlook area.